2004 Australian House of Representatives election: Victoria

-In Victoria, the poor result seen in other states for Labor wasn't reflected.
-Labor was able to achieve above 40% of the primary vote in this state, its poorest since 1990.
+Despite winning the most seats, Labor suffered its lowest primary vote share in the state since 1990.
 The Liberal Party performed strongly in Victoria recording their best results in the state since the election of 1954 with 43.2% of the primary vote.
-The National's and Green vote held steady in the state, while the Australian Democrat vote fell sharply to 1.1%.
+The Nationals and Greens vote held steady in the state, while the Australian Democrat vote fell sharply to 1.1%.